-Eyeglasses (limited)
+Eyeglasses (after cataract surgery)

 Medicare covers one pair of eyeglasses with standard frames (or one set of contact lenses) after cataract surgery that implants an intraocular lens.
 You pay 20% of the Medicare-approved amount, and the Part B deductible applies.